-Then roll out the second half into a rectangle.
+Roll out the second half of the pastry dough into a rectangle.
 Using a sharp knife or, even better, a pizza cutter, cut into strips about half an inch wide.

 Pour the filling into the refrigerated pie crust and brush cold water around the top edge of the pastry.

 Now, starting with the longest pieces, place strips across the widest part of the pie, spacing about an inch apart.